If you’ve crawled under a rock recently, you may not have noticed the dramatic growth of Facebook Live and live streaming.

 When you want to go live on Facebook, where do you go?

+Now that we covered the hardware equipment part of the Facebook Live setup, let’s see how you can actually start a broadcast.
 You can go live on your Facebook Page, profile or group on your mobile device.

 If you want to go live from a mobile device, you just open up your status update and select ‘live video’.